top of page

 FEEDING & ORAL DYSFUNCTION

 You've heard, 'feeding your baby is natural', but that doesn't mean easy.
-That is especially true when there are underlying issues (e.g., weak or disorganized suck, poor latch, causing nipple trauma, etc).
-We have extensive training in oral motor dysfunction for breast and bottle feeding, as well as TOTs (tethered oral tissues), and work collaboratively with providers in the community to ensure families reach their feeding goals.
+That is especially true when there are infant challenges (e.g., prematurity, birth trauma, tongue tie, etc).
+We have extensive training in oral motor dysfunction, as well as TOTs (tethered oral tissues), and implement a whole body approach to ensure families reach their feeding goals.
 Learn more here.

 Mother Breastfeeding Baby